soyguijarro/react-storage-hooks/README.md

 ## Usage

-The library includes two hooks, `useStorageState` and `useStorageReducer`.
+Two hooks are included: `useStorageState` and `useStorageReducer`.
 They mirror the API of React's built-in [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) and [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer) hooks, respectively.
 Please **read their docs** to learn how to use them, and don't hesitate to [file an issue](https://github.com/soyguijarro/react-storage-hooks/issues) if you happen to find diverging behavior.

 The **only but important differences** are:

 - You need to provide a **storage key** as an additional **first parameter**.
 This is mandatory.
-- The initial state parameter is actually a **default state** here.
-The storage data for the provided key will be used as initial state, and the default state will be used as fallback if the key is empty.
+- The initial state parameter only applies if there's no data in storage for the provided key.
+Otherwise the storage data will be used.
+Think of it as a **default state**.
 - The array returned by the hooks has an extra last item for **write errors**.
-It is `undefined` by default and will be updated with [`Error` objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) thrown by `localStorage.setItem`, if there were any.
-However **the hook will keep working** to ensure your application doesn't break: state will keep updating even if the new values fail to be written to storage.
+It is initially `undefined`, and will be updated with [`Error` objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) thrown by `localStorage.setItem`.
+However **the hook will keep updating state** even if new values fail to be written to storage, to ensure that your application doesn't break.

 ### `useStorageState`